Av-hash/Arduino_project/README.md

 # Password Protected Security System
-Aimed at implementing a **Password-Protected Security System** on TinkerCad which enables prompts the user to input a password using Keypad and checks whether the typed password matches to the original password set by the owner, in which case a Green LED lights up and a low pitch buzzer sound is produced and a welcome message is shown on the Serial Monitor, otherwise a Red LED light up and a high pitch alarm sound is produced to alert others and a Warning message is shown on the Serial Monitor.
+Aimed at implementing a **Password-Protected Security System** on TinkerCad which prompts the user to input a password using Keypad and checks whether the typed password matches to the original password set by the owner, in which case a Green LED lights up and a low pitch buzzer sound is produced and a welcome message is shown on the Serial Monitor, otherwise a Red LED light up and a high pitch alarm sound is produced to alert others and a Warning message is shown on the Serial Monitor.

 ## Hardware Requirements
 * Arduino Uno